CHRONIC WOUND TREATMENT: AUREALIS MULTI-TARGET BACTERIAL GENE THERAPY (AUP-16)

 AUP-16 RECEIVED PRIME STATUS FROM THE EUROPEAN MEDICINES AGENCY

-In February 2024, the Committee for Medicinal products for Human Use (CHMP) and the European Medicines Agency (EMA) have acknowledge that non-healing Diabetic Foot Ulcers (nhDFU) are a potentially life-threatening condition with unmet need for novel therapies, and that AUP-16 has the potential to address this unmet need.
+In February 2024, the Committee for Medicinal products for Human Use (CHMP) and the European Medicines Agency (EMA) have acknowledge that non-healing Diabetic Foot Ulcers (nhDFUs) are a potentially life-threatening condition with unmet need for novel therapies, and that AUP-16 has the potential to address this unmet medical need.

-First Aurealis Therapeutics product candidate to receive PRIME designation by EMA for enhanced regulatory support facilitating the clinical development of multi-target cell and gene therapy candidate AUP-16 in the treatment of nhDFU.
+First Aurealis Therapeutics product candidate to receive PRIME designation by EMA for enhanced regulatory support facilitating the clinical development of multi-target cell and gene therapy candidate AUP-16 in the treatment of nhDFUs.

 Read all details here.